NicIMPACT/impact-model-projects/SSP2_GFDL.md

-First text.
-But what if we want to have a newline without going to the next section?

-Let's use a custom schema to set up a splitting character.
-How about
+We are writing something here about the scenario at large.
+This shows up at the top

 OUTPUTS

-Second text
+Here's where we can include some info about the outputs.
+Let's experiment and use a [link](somewhere.com)

 MAP

-Third text
+Here's the map text

 EXPLORE

-Fourth text
+And here's the text for our explore section